latenitefilms/BRAWToolbox/docs/README.md

 # BRAW Toolbox

+!!!success Media Extension out now!
+**BRAW Toolbox v3.0.0** now includes a **Media Extension**, so you can use Blackmagic RAW in QuickTime Player and Final Cut Pro natively!

+For a strictly limited time, you can buy BRAW Toolbox for **USD$49.99**.
+Thanks for your support!
+!!!

 BRAW Toolbox allows you to import Blackmagic RAW files directly into Final Cut Pro **without transcoding**.

 **_No more transcoding.
 No more waiting.
 No more massive ProRes files._**